 Some cranberry juice off the bat with more citrus.
 The coconut they mention on the bottle comes out with a flavour reminiscent of a Bounty bar.
 Also a wheaty quality to it.
 The flavours are good on their individual merits but they somehow don’t really work together.

 Vanilla cream, spice and some dried lemon peel.

-It’s an interesting drink that I kind of like, it has some unique flavors but for some reason, the whole thing doesn’t really work and there is a lack of depth to it, it is only 40% ABV and could benefit from being bottled at a higher proof.
+It’s an interesting drink that I kind of like, it has some unique flavours but for some reason, the whole thing doesn’t really work and there is a lack of depth to it, it is only 40% ABV and could benefit from being bottled at a higher proof.
 For bourbon lovers who want to try a scotch with some of their preferred qualities, it doesn’t really hit the mark there either.

-I don’t want to be too negative though because I did kind of enjoy it, it’s very smooth and easy to drink with a good range of flavors.
+I don’t want to be too negative though because I did kind of enjoy it, it’s very smooth and easy to drink with a good range of flavours.
 I will revisit it at a later date to see if anything changes but as it is I wouldn’t buy another bottle.

 Disclaimer: we earn a small commision if you click the above link and go on to make a purchase.
 This helps us to run the website and buy more bottles to review for you.
 Our opinions are unaffected by this, if we don’t rate the whiskey we will say so.